ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/embedded-rocksdb.md

 ### Inserts

-When new rows are inserted into `EmbeddedRocksDB`, if the key already exists, the value will be updated, otherwise new key is created.
+When new rows are inserted into `EmbeddedRocksDB`, if the key already exists, the value will be updated, otherwise a new key is created.

 Example: